elyelin/Almuerzi/README.md

 # Almuerzi

-Almuerzi es una app mobile creada con React Native para poder pedir comida
+Almuerzi is a mobile app created with React Native to be able to order food